ICED 2017 Workshops

 - Assess how the core concepts of these adjuncts can be implemented in their clinical practice

-1University of Sheffield, Sheffield, United Kingdom; 2Trinity University, San Antonio, Texas, USA
+1University of Sheffield, Sheffield, United Kingdom; 2Trinity University, San Antonio, Texas, USA; 3University of Hawaii, USA

 Eating disorders and anxiety-based disorders (including PTSD and OCD) commonly co-occur.
 Successful treatment of an eating disorder sometimes yields concurrent remission of comorbid anxiety, but not for all patients.
 In these cases, it is beneficial for eating disorder therapists to be well armed to treat anxiety directly.
 Although exposure therapy is widely recognized at one of the most effective strategies for reducing pathological anxiety, remarkably few clinicians utilize this technique.
 Exposure can be delivered in everyday practice; yet it often is delivered in ways that omit key elements, with a resulting loss of effectiveness.
 One reason commonly given for this omission is the clinician’s fear of distressing the patient.
 This workshop will detail the rationale for using exposure for comorbid anxiety – how it works, and why it depends on both the patient and the therapist tolerating their own anxiety and overcoming their joint safety behaviours.
 Case examples will be used to illustrate how to introduce, deliver and build on exposure in real-life settings, so that we can treat comorbid anxiety with maximum effectiveness.